nicholasjannsen/MARVELsim/docs/source/tutorial.rst

    Notice that the current version of ``rv-generator.py`` simply schedule an observation for each consecutive night.
 The the future it should be possible to select the observational compaign through tighter constraints.

 The script can also create models of multi-planet systems.
-As an example we here show how to model the K6V spectral type star `TOI-1260 <https://academic.oup.com/mnras/article-abstract/505/4/4684/6280967>`_ hosting two (transiting) mini-Neptunes on almost circular orbits:
+As an example we here show how to model the K6V spectral type star `TOI-1260 <https://academic.oup.com/mnras/article-abstract/505/4/4684/6280967>`_ hosting two (transiting) mini-Neptunes on (assumed) circular orbits:

 .. code-block:: shell